JacobSussan/JacobSussan/README.md

 <h3 align="center">A passionate Fullstack developer.</h3>

 - 📫 How to reach me **[https://jacobsussan.com](https://jacobsussan.com)**
-- 🔭 I’m currently working on a website that shows you the odds for lottery games. [https://lottery-odds.com](https://lottery-odds.com)
 - ⚡ The generation of random numbers is too important to be left to chance.
-- 🌱 I’m currently learning more about machine learning (Language Modeling & Sentiment Analysis using Feedforward Neural Networks).

 <!--
 **JacobSussan/JacobSussan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.